 The construction drawings and specifications were completed in June 2014 and an Invitation to Tender (ITT) was posted afterwards on the Government Electronic Tendering System buyandsell.gc.ca.

 On August 15, 2014, PWGSC announced the awarding of a $12.7-million contract to EBC Inc. of Brossard, Quebec for the replacement of the Big Chaudière Dam.

-The construction is expected to start in September 2014 and be completed by summer of 2016.
+The construction started in the Fall 2014 and will be completed by 2016.